 - Quick or Normal disable LCDC.
 (SLCD only can use Quick disable) - Configure the LCDOSDCTRL to set IPUEN = 0, and then enable LCD. - 3 During the display process, while foreground 1 use IPU, to change size of foreground 1 you need follow the step shown bellow. - a Quick or Normal disable LCDC.
 (SLCD only can use Quick disable) - b Configure the IPU, and LCDSIZE1. - c Run IPU and enable LCDC. - 4 You CAN NOT change BPP or OSDBPP during the display process. if you want to change them first you should disable LCDC, change the BPP or OSDBPP and then enable LCDC.

-If you need not use Foreground0 during the whole display process. set BPP to 5. - 5 You can change LCDSIZE0/1, during display process without disable LCD controller.
+If you need not use Foreground0 during the whole display process. set BPP to 5.

+5 You can change LCDSIZE0/1 during display process without disable LCD controller.

-- a Disable LCDCOSDC.F0/1EN. - b Re-configure LCDSIZE0/1 (and the relate DMA0/1 descriptor), then set LCDOSDCTRL.CHANGE = 1. - c Wait until CHANGE = 0 and then set LCDOSDC.F0/1EN = 1.
+- a Set LCDCOSDC.F0/1EN = 0. (follow the rule above) - b Re-configure LCDSIZE0/1. (and the relate DMA0/1 descriptor) - c then set LCDOSDCTRL.CHANGE = 1. - d Wait until CHANGE = 0 and then set LCDOSDC.F0/1EN = 1.

 - a Set LCDOSDCTRL.CHANGE = 1.

 - b Wait until LCDOSDS.
 READY = 1.

 - c Change relate DMA0/1 channel descriptor.

 - d Wait until LCDOSDCTRL.CHANGE = 0.

-- \Please notice that in TVE (not include VGA)and SLCD only use method 2.
+\Please notice that in TVE (not include VGA)and SLCD only use method 2.

-- 6 You can change LCDXY0/1 during display process without disable LCD controller.
+6 You can change LCDXY0/1 during display process without disable LCD controller.

-- a Disable LCDOSDC.F0/1EN.

-- b Change LCDXYPOS0/1 and then set LCDOSDCTRL.CHANGE = 1.

-- c Wait until LCDOSDCTRL.CHANGE = 0.
+- a Set LCDOSDC.F0/1EN = 0. (follow the rule above) - b Change LCDXYPOS0/1 and then set LCDOSDCTRL.CHANGE = 1. - c Wait until LCDOSDCTRL.CHANGE = 0.